Main Street Lift Bridge

 The bridge has no two angles the same and there are no square corners on the bridge.
 The 139 foot long bridge was built with a 4% grade and a 32 degree skew to the canal it crossed.
 It was rehabilitated in 1988.
 The original decking was wood which was replaced with open steel grating.

-The photos above and to left show the building of the bridge in 1914.
+The photos to the left show the building of the bridge in 1914.